PedroGontijo13/ReactFilms/README.md

 How to use:

-1 - Download or fork the project;
+1 - Download or clone the project;

 2 - use in your terminal "yarn" this command will install the modules